dzackgarza/notes_site/Obsidian/Unsorted/stalk of a sheaf.md

 ---
-aliases:
-- stalk
-- stalk of a presheaf
+aliases: ["stalk", "stalk of a presheaf"]
 ---